AzariahLaulusa7/SCCapstoneProject/README.md

 9. Press the green play button to build and run the tests.

 ### Testing Using Command line
+1. Before running your tests, you need to Gradle, build, and run the Garp Android Studio project on a device via a USB or virtually.
-1. You can open the terminal in the Garp Android Studio project or your desktop terminal.
+2. You can open the terminal in the Garp Android Studio project or on your desktop terminal.

 >[!NOTE]
 >If you are using your desktop terminal, make sure you are in the correct directory.
 This should be "**<path_to_project>\Garp**".

-2. Type the command "**_./gradlew test_**" and press enter.
+3. Type the command "**_./gradlew test_**" and press enter.
 This will build and run all the unit tests.
-3. After the unit tests are finished running, type the command "**_./gradlew cAT_**" and press enter.
+4. After the unit tests are finished running, type the command "**_./gradlew cAT_**" and press enter.
 This will build and run all the instrumented/behavioral tests.

 ### Test Results
    * Once you are finished running all the tests, you can find your test results as an HTML or XML in your project file.